Chorionic Villus Sampling (CVS)

 chorionic; villus; sampling; antenatal; testing; placenta; chromosome; genetic; villi; chromosomal; down; syndrome; abnormalities; abnormality; birth; defect; amniocentesis; down; syndrome;

 The baby and the placenta both develop from the fertilised egg.
 Cells from the placenta are therefore similar to the baby’s cells and can be tested for some types of birth defects.
 The developing placenta is made up of tissue called chorionic villi at this stage of pregnancy.
-The most common type of testing done on a CVS sample is a chromosome test.
+The most common type of test done on a CVS sample is a chromosome test.

 In some cases, tests for specific genetic conditions may be done.

 CVS may be offered when there is an increased risk that the baby may have a chromosome problem or

 Some of the most common reasons include:

-- If there is an increased risk that the baby may have a particular genetic disorder, for which a test is available.
+- If there is an increased risk that the baby may have a particular genetic disorder, for which a test is available

 CVS is usually done around 10-11 weeks of pregnancy.
 It can be done later if there is a specific reason.

 For a CVS to be done, it helps to have a full bladder.
 The uterus (womb) is often hidden behind the bowel making it difficult to see.
 When the bladder is full, the bowel is pushed out of the way.
 Starting an hour before the scan you will need to drink 500ml of clear fluid (not milky or fizzy), finishing half an hour before the scan.
-The CVS takes about 30 minutes in all.
-Most of the time is spent having an ultrasound scan and preparing equipment.
-The collection of the sample usually takes about a minute.

-- A fine sterile needle is guided through the woman’s abdominal wall and the wall of the uterus (womb) into the developing placenta.
+Ultrasound is used to see where the baby and the developing placenta are located.
+The woman’s abdomen is cleaned with antiseptic.
+Local anaesthetic is injected into the skin to numb it.
+A fine sterile needle is guided through the woman’s abdominal wall and the wall of the uterus (womb) into the developing placenta.
 The path of the needle is watched by ultrasound.

-- A smaller needle is then guided through the initial needle to collect a small sample of the developing placenta.
+A smaller needle is then guided through the initial needle to collect a small sample of the developing placenta.
 This smaller needle may need to be passed several times in order to collect enough cells for testing.
+This method is called “transabdominal” CVS and is almost always used.
+The sample of the developing placenta is sent to the laboratory for testing.

-- This method is called “transabdominal” CVS and is almost always used.
 Occasionally a different method called “transvaginal” CVS is used.
-The doctor would discuss this with you if it was necessary to use this method.
+The doctor will discuss this with you if it is necessary to use this method.